kheller18/data-structures-algorithms/questions/CSS.md

 2. What are the advantages of using CSS?
    + `Separation of content from presentation`: CSS provides a way to present the same content in multiple presentation formats in mobile or desktop or laptop.
    + `Easy to maintain`: CSS, built effectively can be used to change the look and feel complete by making small changes.
 To make a global change, simply change the style, and all elements in all the web pages will be updated automatically.
-   + `Bandwidth`: Used effectively, the style sheets will be stored in the browser cache and they can be used on multiple pages, without having to download again.
+   + `Bandwidth`: the style sheets will be stored in the browser cache and they can be used on multiple pages, without having to download again.

 3. What are the limitations of CSS?
    + `Browser Compatibility`: Some style selectors are supported and some are not.
 We have to determine which style is supported or not using the `@support` selector).